raghakot/keras-vis/README.md

 ## Modifications for 3D gradCAM

+This is a small modification forked from raghakot/keras-vis, just to correct a minor bug.
+All the work was done by raghakot.

 Please refer to /vis/visualization/follow_this.txt to properly modify scipy.
 It's a minor change.

 This repository is similiar to the original from raghakot, except there is one more file: /vis/visualization/saliency3D.py